Parenting Coordination

 Raising children is already hard...

-- What's their living situation?
+- What's the children's living situation?
 How will they get to school?

 - What happens when conflict arises, in schedule or method?